jsatk/dotfiles/README.markdown

 * Create symlinks for all the dotfiles via [rcm](http://thoughtbot.github.io/rcm/rcm.7.html).
 * Update everything!
 This was design so that it can be ran repeatedly and be non-harmful.
 It only installs stuff as needed.

 If you plan on using this yourself you'll need to make sure to change all the stuff that's specific to me (like my email address & name) in the dotfiles.
+Search for "Jesse" or "jsatk" and replace any mention of that with your own name, etc.

 ## Attribution